Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Introduction and background

 \quad As we discuss in Subsection \ref{ttr}, the Markov chain tree theorem is a probabilistic expression of {\em Kirchhoff's matrix tree theorem} \cite{Kir,Tutte, Chaiken}.
 See also Seneta \cite[Lemma 7.1]{Seneta} for a weaker form of this theorem and its application to compute stationary distributions of countable state Markov chains from finite truncations.
 Here is a version of Kirchhoff's matrix tree theorem, essentially due to Chaiken \cite{Chaiken} and Chen \cite{Chen}.
 We follow the presentation of Pokarowski \cite[Lemma $1.1$ and $1.2$]{Poka1}. \begin{theorem}[Kirchhoff's matrix forest theorem for directed graphs] \cite{Chaiken,Chen,Poka1} Let $R$ be a subset of the finite state space $S$ of a Markov chain $(X_n)_{n \in \mathbb{N}}$ with transition matrix $\textbf{P}$.
 Let $\textbf{L}:=\textbf{I}-\textbf{P}$ where $\textbf{I}$ is the identity matrix on $S$, and let $\textbf{L}(R)$ be the matrix indexed by $S \setminus R$ obtained by removing from ${\bf L}$ all the rows and columns indexed by $R$.
 Then

 where the sum is over all forests $\textbf{f}$ labeled by $S$ whose set of roots is $R$.
 Moreover,

 where

 is the $\textbf{P}$-weight of all forests $\textbf{f}$ with roots $R \cup \{j\}$ in which the tree component containing $i$ has root $j$. \end{theorem} \quad In the above theorem, the set of roots $R$ may include single points with no incident edges.
+Theodore Zhu pointed that the r.h.s. of \eqref{mtdet} is the probability that the functional digraph induced by a ${\bf P}$-mapping (see Pitman \cite{Pit01}) is a forest with root set $R$.
+This implies that $0 \leq \det {\bf L}(R) \leq 1$.

-As observed by Pokarowski \cite[Theorem $1.2$]{Poka1}, the expressions of Theorem \ref{CCP} have the following probabilistic interpretations.
+\quad As observed by Pokarowski \cite[Theorem $1.2$]{Poka1}, the expressions of Theorem \ref{CCP} have the following probabilistic interpretations.
 Assume that $w(R)>0$.
 First of all, the matrix in \eqref{mtdet2} is the Green function of the Markov chain with transition matrix $\textbf{P}$ killed when it hits $R$.
 From this, we derive the {\em tree formula for the Green function of a Markov chain} or simply 6pt

 \textbf{Green tree formula}

 where $T_R:=\inf\{n \geq 0; X_n \in R\}$ is the entry time to the set $R$.
 Summing over $j \in S \setminus R$ gives an expression for the mean first passage time

 The $\mathbb{P}_i$ distribution of $X_{T_R}$ is given by a variant of \eqref{green}: the {\em tree formula for harmonic functions of a Markov chain} or simply 6pt